AmateurRadioTelescopeSystem/RadioTelescope_Controller/README.md

 * First of all **Python 3.5+** needs to be installed.
 To install Python go to [Python's website](https://www.python.org) and get the latest stable release.
 * It is important also to install Qt5, by downloading it from the [Qt's website](https://www.qt.io).
-* Make sure that the installation of the Qt5 is in the direcory `C:\Qt` on your computer and you have Qt5.
+* Make sure that the installation of the Qt5 is in the directory `C:\Qt` on your computer and you have Qt5.
 * Also make sure that `pip` for Python is installed.
-* The next step is to open a terminal window in the program direcoty and execute the `configure_windows.bat` file.
+* The next step is to open a terminal window in the program directory and execute the `configure_windows.bat` file.
 * If the execution of the configuration file is successful, then proceed with running the program by executing `run_windows.bat`.